notmuch/notmuch/doc/man1/notmuch-reindex.rst

         the user's secret keys.
 If decryption is successful, index the cleartext itself.

+        If ``false``, notmuch reindex will also delete any stashed session keys for all messages matching the search terms.

         Be aware that the index is likely sufficient to reconstruct the cleartext of the message itself, so please ensure that the notmuch message index is adequately protected.
 DO NOT USE